mariziva/emigration-helper/README.md

-# emigration-helper
+# world-capitals-study-helper

-Welcome to Emigration Helper!
+Welcome to World Capitals Study Helper!

-This tool helps you learn about other countries and decide where to move in the world based on what qualities are important to you in a new home country.

-Here are some things you can do:
--To learn the capital of a country, hover over it.
-Move your pointer away to revert -To learn the main language spoken there, click the name of the country -To keep track of countries you have visited, click the "I've been there!" button to turn it red.
+This tool helps you study world capitals.

+Try your hand at guessing the country's capital and hit enter to submit.

+If you're correct, the name of the country will turn green.

+If you're incorrect, it will turn red.

+To learn the country's native language and how to say the name of the country in that language, click the country's name.